Skip to main content

 Answer Key

-Activity 2: Answers will vary
+Activity 2: Answers will vary based on student creativity.

-Activity 3: Answers will vary
+Activity 3: Answers will vary based on student creativity.

-Activity 4: Answers will vary
+Activity 4: Answers will vary based on student creativity.

-Activity 6: Answers will vary
+Activity 5: Answers will vary based on student creativity.

-Activity 7: Answers will vary
+Activity 7: Answers will vary based on student creativity.

-Activity 8: Answers will vary
+Activity 8: Answers will vary based on student creativity.

 Want a customised worksheet?